techandsoftware/teletext/README.md

 Gets the raw bytes used in the page model.
 The response is a `Uint8Array` with 1000 elements.
 As each teletext byte is 7-bit, the element values will be between 0 and 127 inclusive.

+## getScreen()

+Gets a static image of the screen.
+This returns SVG markup.

 ## Event API

 Your application can dispatch these events as an alternative to using the teletext instance API.